iechor/docs/content/storage/_index.md

 ### Named pipes

 [Named pipes](https://docs.microsoft.com/en-us/windows/desktop/ipc/named-pipes)
-can be used for communication between the Docker host and a container.
-Common use case is to run a third-party tool inside of a container and connect to the Docker Engine API using a named pipe.
+can be used for communication between the iEchor host and a container.
+Common use case is to run a third-party tool inside of a container and connect to the iEchor Engine API using a named pipe.

 ## Good use cases for volumes

-Volumes are the preferred way to persist data in Docker containers and services.
+Volumes are the preferred way to persist data in iEchor containers and services.
 Some use cases for volumes include:

 - Sharing data among multiple running containers.
 If you don't explicitly create